google/oss-fuzz/docs/advanced-topics/reproducing.md

 [Google account](https://support.google.com/accounts/answer/176347?hl=en)
 ([why?]({{ site.baseurl }}/faq/#why-do-you-require-a-google-account-for-authentication))
 that the bug report CCs.
-This file contains the bytes that were fed to the [Fuzz Target](http://libfuzzer.info/#fuzz-target).
+This file contains the bytes that were fed to the [fuzz target](http://libfuzzer.info/#fuzz-target).

 If you have already
 [integrated]({{ site.baseurl }}/advanced-topics/ideal-integration/)